Enhancing Boolean networks with continuous logical operators and edge tuning: Methods

 \subsubsection{Fuzzy operators}

-The main difference between Boolean and fuzzy logic is that the former is discrete, that is valued in $[\![0;1]\!] \subset \mathbb{N}$, whereas the latter is continuous, that is valued in $[0;1] \subset \mathbb{R}$.
-Fuzzy logic can be seen as a generalization of Boolean logic, implying that the fuzzy counterparts of the Boolean operators have to behave like them on $[\![0;1]\!]$ but have to be defined on $[0;1]$.
+The main difference between Boolean and fuzzy logic is that the former is discrete, that is valued in $[\![0;1]\!] \subset \mathbb{N}$, whereas the latter can be continuous, that is valued in $[0;1] \subset \mathbb{R}$.
+Fuzzy logic can be seen as a generalization of the Boolean one, implying that the fuzzy counterparts of the Boolean operators behave like them on $[\![0;1]\!]$ while being defined on $[0;1]$.
 The generalization of the Boolean $AND$ operator is the $t\text{-}norm$, the generalization of the Boolean $OR$ operator is the $s\text{-}norm$ and the generalization of the Boolean $NOT$ operator is the $complement$: